newtondotcom/ros2-interfaces/README.md

 ## Known Issues

-### Outdated / Incorrect Interfaces
+### Disabled Interfaces
-The following packages (and thereby: features) do not compile due to outdated, incorrect or missing interface definitions:
+The following packages (and thereby: features) do not compile due to incompatible or missing interface definitions:

 * `depthai_ros_msgs`
 * `mrpt_msgs`
 * `mrpt_nav_interfaces`
 * `rosbag2_test_msgdefs`
 * `sick_scan_xd`

+Therefore, the features have been commented out in the `Cargo.toml` file.